Privacy and Data Protection Policy

 You may be able to opt-out of third party advertising technologies (including cookies) which remember your browsing habits and try and display relevant advertising when you use our websites, app(s) or services by visiting www.youronlinechoices.com/uk/your-ad-choices.
 If you choose to turn off these technologies, we may still serve you ads but these ads are unlikely to be tailored to your interests.

-We don't store personally identifiable information, but we do use the information we gather to help improve the experience of our website.
+We use the information we gather to help improve the experience and personalisation of our website.
 For example, they help us to identify and resolve errors, or to determine the most relevant information and services to show our visitors in the future.

 Under UK data protection law, you have rights over personal information that we hold about you.
 These are summarised below.